 Address: 1302 4th Ave #F, Seward, AK 99664 Phone: +1-907-224-5122 Email: firstname.lastname@example.org Price: $435 Combo Halibut & Salmon/Lingcod

 Saltwater Safari Company operates a lodge right on the boardwalk of the Seward boat harbor, making for a super convenient base of operations.
 They also offer an overnight fishing package at their remote Jumping Salmon Lodge, located on Evans Island in the Prince William Sound.
-This will allow you to extend your fishing adventure, target bigger trophy fish and immerse yourself in the beauty of the Alaskan wilderness.
+This will allow you to extend your Seward, Alaska fishing adventure, target bigger trophy fish, and immerse yourself in the Alaska wilderness.

 Address: P.O.
 Box 1689 Seward, Alaska 99664 Phone: 1-907-224-5232 Email: email@example.com Price: Single Queen starts at $289 + tax

 Alaska Coastal Explorer Fishing Charters provide shall we say, a more chill vibe.
 With ties to SoCal and Hawaii Captain and owner Jason Mulloy employs a crew of two.
 Social media manger/photographer Debbie Jean and his first mate/unicyclist Garrett.
-A former Navy man, Captian Mulloy is more than capable of providing top notch fishing charters.
+A former Navy man, Captain Mulloy is more than capable of providing top notch Seward, Alaska fishing charters.
 They also offer surfing charters!

 Address: P.O.
 Box 3351 Seward, Alaska 99664 Phone: +1-808-757-4090 Email: firstname.lastname@example.org Price: $390 Full Day Halibut